Astro Boy: Video games

-Konami developed and published their Mighty Atom video game for the Nintendo Famicom in 1988.
+Home Data developed and Konami published their Mighty Atom video game for the Nintendo Famicom in 1988.
 It is known for its extreme difficulty level attributed to a one-hit death rule.

 Banpresto published the Zamuse-developed release of their Mighty Atom for the Super Famicom system in 1994.
-Like the Konami game, this title follows events in the Manga series.
+Like the Konami game, this title follows events in the manga series.

 Sega published a pair of games based on Astro Boy.
 Astro Boy: Omega Factor for the Game Boy Advance drew from various elements from the series, while Astro Boy for the PlayStation 2 was loosely based on the 2003 anime with a slightly darker plot.Astro Boy: The Video Game is a video game based on the Astro Boy animated feature film from Imagi Animation Studios.
-It was originally released on October 8, 2009, from D3Publisher for Nintendo's Wii and DS, and Sony Computer Entertainment's PlayStation 2 and PlayStation Portable (the only version released in Japan).
-It features the voices of Kristen Bell and Freddie Highmore.
+It was originally released on October 8, 2009, from D3Publisher for Nintendo's Wii and DS, and Sony Computer Entertainment's PlayStation 2 and PlayStation Portable.
+It features the voices of Freddie Highmore and Kristen Bell.

 Mobile game publisher Animoca developed a series of six Astro Boy themed titles for iOS and Android devices between 2013 and 2016: the endless runner Astro Boy Dash, the musical edutainment application Astro Boy Piano, the shooter Astro Boy Flight, the strategy defense Astro Boy Siege: Alien Attack, the puzzle game crossover Tezuka World: Astro Crunch, and a second endless runner called Astro Boy Zap.

 In 2016, Active Gaming Media launched a Kickstarter campaign for Astro Boy: Edge of Time, a digital card game featuring drawings by a number of well known artists.
 While the campaign failed to reach its $50,000 goal, it was eventually released as a free-to-play title in Japan on DMM.com and on Steam internationally in April and June 2017.
 The game was shut down on March 29, 2018.